-A. For maximum heating

-- 1. Turn the mode selection knob HEAT or VENT. - 2.
-Turn the temperature control knob to WARM (red). - 3.
-Place the fan switch to high (largest dot).

-B. For reduced heating:

-- 1. Turn the temperature control knob to the left to an intermediate setting. - 2.
+- A. For maximum heating - 1.
+Turn the mode selection knob HEAT or VENT. - 2.
+Turn the temperature control knob to WARM (red) zone. - 3.
+Place the fan switch to high (largest dot). - B. For reduced heating: - 1.
+Turn the temperature control knob toward the COOL (blue) zone to the desired comfort position. - 2.
 Adjust the fan speed for desired volume.